jtconnor/jtconnor.github.io/_posts/2017-10-08-lunch-stews.md

 - 4 cardamom pods, ground
 - 1/4 tsp cayenne

-sauteed for a minute before adding:
+sauteed for a minute, added:
 - 28oz can diced tomatoes
 - 15oz can coconut milk
 - 1 quart veggie broth

-brought to a boil and added:
+brought to a boil, added:
 - 1 cup red lentils

-reduced heat to simmer, simmered 10 minutes, and added:
+reduced heat to simmer, simmered 10 minutes, added:
 - 2 pac choi, chopped up

-simmered 10 minutes and added:
+simmered 10 minutes, added:
 - 2 cups baby kale

 simmered 5 minutes, adjusted salt, and done.

 It turned out great!
-Coconut milk makes things delicious :)  I also like that the stews are flexible enough that I can add in whatever leftover veggies I have (pac choi and kale this time).
+Coconut milk makes things delicious :)  I also like that stews are flexible enough that I can add in whatever leftover veggies I have (pac choi and kale this time).

 What do you do for lunch?
 Do you have any tasty, easy, healthy lunch